chainbound/bolt/bolt-contracts/README.md

    with the `msg.sender` set to the Bolt AVS contract.
 Upon successful verification of the signature, the operator is considered `REGISTERED` in a mapping `avsOperatorStatus[msg.sender][operator]`.

-Lastly, you need to interact with both the `BoltValidators` and `BoltEigenLayerMiddleware` contract.
+Lastly, a NO needs to interact with both the `BoltValidators` and `BoltEigenLayerMiddleware` contract.
 This is needed for internal functioning of the AVS and to make RPCs aware that you are a registered operator and so that they can forward you preconfirmation requests.

 The steps required are the following:

 1. Register all the validator public keys you want to use with Bolt via the `BoltValidators.registerValidator`.
-   If you for example a Node Operator and you own more than one validator public key, you can use the more gas-efficient `BoltValidators.batchRegisterValidators` function.
+   If you own more than one validator public key, you can use the more gas-efficient `BoltValidators.batchRegisterValidators` function.
    The `authorizedOperator` argument must be the same Ethereum address used for opting into EigenLayer as an Operator.

-2. Register the same Operator address in the `BoltManager` contract by calling the `BoltManager.registerEigenLayerOperator` function.
+2. Register the same Operator address in the `BoltEigenLayerMiddleware` contract by calling the `BoltEigenLayerMiddleware.registerOperator` function.
 This formalizes your role within the Bolt network and allows you to manage operations effectively, such as pausing or resuming your service.